6 Ways to Fight Caregiver Sleep Deprivation

 It might seem like falling asleep quickly would be easy after a long day of caring for your older adult, running errands, cooking, wrangling doctor’s offices and insurance companies, and working, but that’s not always the case.

-Unfortunately, stress, anxiety, and a never-ending To Do list prevent many caregivers from getting the recommended 7 to 9 hours of quality sleep they really need.
+Unfortunately, stress, anxiety, and a never-ending “To-Do” list prevent many caregivers from getting the recommended 7 to 9 hours of quality sleep they really need.

-Researchers continue to link sleep deprivation to an increased risk of numerous conditions including depression, heart disease, high blood pressure, diabetes, mood disturbances, and even Alzheimer’s disease or dementia.
+Researchers continue to link sleep deprivation to an increased risk of numerous conditions, including depression, heart disease, high blood pressure, diabetes, mood disturbances, and even Alzheimer’s disease or dementia.

-1. Modify your sleeping environment
+1. Modify your Sleeping Environment

 One tip is to limit light exposure.
 Close the blinds, turn off all lights inside and outside the bedroom, and consider an eye mask.

 Limiting noise can also help quiet the brain for slumber.
-Avoid falling asleep with the TV on and play soft music or white noise on your smartphone to drown out any noise outside.
+Avoid falling asleep with the TV on, and play soft music or white noise on your smartphone to drown out any noise outside.

-2. Prep for appointments
+2. Prep for your Appointments

 Every caregiver has been there.
 Lying in bed awake, unable to fall asleep as item after item gets added to your mental To Do list for an appointment the following day.

-This might include packing snacks, water, medicine, making sure you have their ID and insurance card ready, and making a list of questions and concerns for the doctor.
+This might include packing snacks, water, and medicine, making sure you have their ID and insurance card ready, and making a list of questions and concerns for the doctor.

-Avoid this late night anxiety and instead, take the time to prep everything the day before an appointment.
+Avoid this late-night anxiety and instead, take the time to prep everything the day before an appointment.

 This also gives you more time to remember something you might have forgotten.

-3. Look into remote monitoring
+3. Look into Remote Monitoring Solutions

 If the stress of worrying about your older adult is causing you to get up and check on them throughout the night, you might benefit from remote monitoring technology.